jonlpersson/ed-latimore/site/_drafts/how-to-cheer-yourself-up-5-methods-that-work.md

 ---
 date: 2022-02-27 16:09:24 -0500
 article_type: Article
-tags: [emotional-mastery]
+tags:
+  - emotional-mastery
 title: 'How to cheer yourself up: 5 methods that work'
 permalink: /how-to-cheer-yourself-up/
+description: >-
-description: There are a few time-tested ways to cheer yourself up if you're feeling down.
+  There are a few time-tested ways to cheer yourself up if you're feeling down.
   Here are the 5 most powerful.
-image:
+image: /assets/images/drafts/049.jpg
 ---
 All of us have gotten into a bad mood before.

 No one is always happy, and that's ok.
 You're not supposed to always be happy.
 It's natural to grieve, get down, and feel bad.